1964 Amphicar Model 770

 After a warmup period within the engine ran a little rough and wanted to stall (possibly old gas?)
 We got her up to speed, and it handled well, shifting into first was a little wonky in that it was difficult to find exactly where it was.
 Ran fine on dry land, passing with flying colors.

 More info: Listing has ended.
-Search on eBay for similar 1964 Amphicar
+Click to search on eBay for similar 1964 Amphicar (Affiliate link)

 Seller's other items: classicautomall

 Location: Morgantown, Pennsylvania, United States